gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Didn't think so," the mayor said glumly.

 "We could still take precautions,"
-Shaper Leaf said,
+Commander Leaf said,
 coming through the circle to stand beside Mama Roo.
-The ancient tortoise was wrapped in a heavy sweater and had a thick scarf wrapped around his neck.
+The ancient tortoise was wearing two sweaters and had a thick scarf wrapped around his neck.
 He looked like he needed crutches more than Bravo did, but his voice was strong.